VaishDeshpande234/Data-Portfolio/README.md

 - **Feature Engineering**: Preprocessed text data by converting text to lowercase, replacing URLs, emojis, and usernames with placeholders, removing non-alphanumeric characters and stopwords, and lemmatizing words.
 Converted text data into numerical features using TF-IDF.
 - **Model Training and Evaluation**: Split the data into training and test sets.
 Trained three models (Bernoulli Naive Bayes, LinearSVC, and Logistic Regression) and evaluated them using precision, recall, f1-score, and confusion matrix.
 - **Results**: Achieved good accuracy and performance across all models, with Logistic Regression performing the best with an accuracy of 0.83.
-- **Visualizations**: Created word clouds for negative and positive tweets to visualize the most common words associated with each sentiment.
+- **Visualizations**:
+    1. Word Cloud for Negative Tweets: Visual representation of the most frequent words in negative tweets.
+    2. Word Cloud for Positive Tweets: Visual representation of the most frequent words in positive tweets.
+    3. Confusion Matrix: Heatmap of the confusion matrix showing the performance of the models in terms of true positives, false positives, false negatives, and true negatives.

 ### Technologies Used: